 Satisfactory Academic Progress SAP for Clock Hours program

-To receive federal aid at BHSN, students are required to make academic progress toward completion of the Diploma.
+To receive federal aid at BHSON, students are required to make academic progress toward completion of the Diploma.
 Satisfactory progress for a clock hour program is evaluated at the point when a student successfully completed the schedule clock hours for each payment period.
 Below are the detailed requirement that must be net and a description of the consequences if they are not met.

 This policy applied to all federal and state programs, including Pell Grant, Direct Stafford loans and Direct Parent PLUS loan, in addition, SH/BHSON applied this policy to determine eligibility for institutional grant and funds.